jtnystrom/Discount/README.md

 Discount is well suited for data analysis in interactive notebooks, and as of version 2.0 the API has been redesigned with this in mind.
 A demo notebook for [Apache Zeppelin](https://zeppelin.apache.org/) is included in the `notebooks/` directory.
 It has been tested with Zeppelin 0.10 and Spark 3.1.
+To try this out, after downloading the Spark distribution, also [download Zeppelin](https://zeppelin.apache.org/).
+(The smaller "Netinst" distribution is sufficient, but as of Zeppelin 0.10 an external Spark is necessary.)
-Please load the notebook itself into Zeppelin to see example use cases and setup instructions.
+Then, load the notebook itself into Zeppelin through the browser to see example use cases and instructions.

 ### Use as a library
 You can add Discount as a dependency using the following syntax (SBT):